 It’s typically depicted in one of two ways: a plot device where characters must go back in time to prevent something from happening, or a game mechanic in which players manipulate time to overcome challenges.

-In this list, we’ll highlight the best time travel games to play in 2022, including games about time travel and the best time travel games for PC.
+In this list, we’ll showcase the top time travel games to enjoy in 2023, such as games about traveling through time and the finest time travel games for computer.

 We’ll be updating this list in the future with new titles, so make sure to check back and let us know if we missed any of your favorite games involving time travel!